muratk5n/thirdwave/en/mbl/0119/2016/week20.md

 ---

-Pork is banned in some religions.
-Is it good or bad?

-Not healthy

-I don't mean to sour anyone's bacon and egg experience, but according to the Blood Type Diet, there are only a few food items that are unhealthy for all blood types, and pork is one of them.

-The others are black pepper, carbonated water (soda), blue cheese, corn oil, american cheese.

----

-Question

-If we abolish centralized, fiat money, there will be no interest payments for any kind of debt.

-Unlikely

-Interest collected on debt reflects risk perception on that loan.
-A risky business / person will get a higher rate, lower one a lower rate.
-Market forces will / need to do their thing, so there would be interest on debt even if we were using a cybercurrency like Bitcoin.

-We see this risk pricing at country level all the time; sometimes entire countries can fall out of favor with creditors, then can become favorites again depending on the policy changes.
-For example Argentina was ruled badly for a long time (by a nationalist / populist / nativist ideology, take your pick), it fell out of favor with creditors.
-There was a change of power recently, now they are back in the bond market.
-They have been out for a long time, they need money, so they need to offer better (higher) rates to creditors.
-On the other side because of the current easy money / QE environment, investors are hungry for yield, so I bet they jumped on those Argentinian bonds the moment they became available.
-It's beautiful how it all works.

-Article

----

 This [bad] treatment of moneylenders is unjust but not new.
 For millennia they have been the primary scapegoats for practically every economic problem.
 They have been derided by philosophers and condemned